javierjulio/lightbox2/README.markdown

 # Lightbox

-This is a complete top to bottom rewrite of the [Lightbox2](http://lokeshdhakar.com/projects/lightbox2/) to simplify and modernize the jQuery plugin.
+This is a complete top to bottom rewrite of [Lokesh Dhakar](http://www.lokeshdhakar.com)'s [Lightbox2 plugin](http://lokeshdhakar.com/projects/lightbox2/) to simplify and modernize it.
 I needed a lightbox type tool for my current work project ([myfdb.com](https://www.myfdb.com/)) that was simple enough that I could modify (and boy did I often) confidently and with little trouble.
 I looked at other plugins but this was the simplest using jQuery but also written in CoffeeScript (huge win).
 Changes include:

 * replacing JS effects with CSS transitions (runs great on an iPad!)
 * if CSS transitions aren't supported, content is just hidden or shown as expected